-Legislative Deadlines Legislative Action 40 Day Session A. Last day for unlimited introduction of individual bills and joint resolutions 1 12 th Day B. Last day for introduction of individual bills and joint resolutions 1 15 th Day C. Last day for introduction of committee bills and joint resolutions 1 16 th Day D. Last day upon which Joint Rule 5-17 can be invoked on a bill or resolution in either house 26 th Day E. Last day to move required delivery of bills or joint resolutions by a committee to the house of origin 28 th Day F. Last day to pass bills or joint resolutions by the house of origin and to introduce concurrent resolutions 29 th Day G. Last day for introduction of commemorations 33 rd Day H. During the seven final legislative days motions to reconsider and reconsideration being made upon the same day (any time before adjournment) 34 th Day on I. Last day to move required delivery of bills or joint resolutions by a committee to the second house 35 th Day J. Last day for a bill or joint resolution to pass both houses 36 th Day K. The last day of a legislative session is reserved for the consideration of vetoes 40 th Day 1 Bills and joint resolutions must be submitted to the Legislative Research Council at this deadline, pursuant to Joint Rule 6A-5. least 48 hours pr
+Legislative Deadlines Legislative Action 40 D Session A. Last day for unlimited introduction of individual bills and joint resolutions 12 th B. Last day for introduction of individual bills and joint resolutions 15 th C. Last day for introduction of committee bills and joint resolutions 16 th D. Last day upon which Joint Rule 5-17 can be invoked on a bill or resolution in either house 27 th E. Last day to move required delivery of bills or joint resolutions by a committee to the house of origin 28 th F. Last day to pass bills or joint resolutions by the house of origin and to introduce House, Senate, or concurrent resolutions 29 th G. Last day for introduction of commemorations 33 rd G. Last day for introduction of commemorations H. During the seven final legislative days motions to reconsider and reconsideration being made upon the same day (any time before adjournment) 33 rd 34 th on H. During the seven final legislative days motions to reconsider and 34 th H. During the seven final legislative days motions to reconsider and reconsideration being made upon the same day (any time before adjournment) I. Last day to move required delivery of bills or joint resolutions by a committee 34 th on

 17-1.
 Exceptions to deadlines for appropriation bills.
-Any general appropriation bill and any bill that adjusts school district property tax levies pursuant to an appropriations bill is not subject to the legislative deadlines of C, E, F, I, and J, in this chapter, except that the general appropriation bill requested by the Governor shall be subject to legislative deadline C.
+Any general appropriation bill, any bill that amends a prior year's general appropriations bill, or any bill that adjusts school district property tax levies pursuant to an appropriations bill is not subject to the legislative deadlines of C, E, F, I, and J, in this chapter, except that the general appropriation bill requested by the Governor shall be subject to legislative deadline C.